avinashbarik91/answer-me-quiz/README.md

 The model layer is again in segregated in different directories.

 The main game logic follows randomization and both the questions and the answers are randomized.

+## Installation
+Download the souce code and open it using Android Studio to make updates.
+Ideal for students who want to dissect a project and uderstand basics of Android.

+Can generate an APK and install on Android device to see it live and running.

+## License
+MIT @ Avinash Barik